-In 2011, Nissan took one look at the abject failure of the X-90 and the RAV4 and said, “We should take a swing at that.”
+In 2011, Nissan took one look at the utter failure of both the X-90 and the RAV4 and said, “We should take a swing at that.”

-To its credit you can seat four people in this thing without chopping their legs off; something most “four-seat convertibles” can’t even accomplish.
+To its credit, you can seat four people in this thing without chopping their legs off; something most 4-seat convertibles can’t accomplish.
 But still, a Murano convertible SUV?
 Why?

-The honor of “world’s first luxury convertible SUV” rightfully belongs to Mercedes-Benz.
-Since 1979 they have intermittently sold a convertible SUV in the G-class family, and it’s hard to find a good picture of one.
-That’s a great sign – with any luck, not many of these exist.
+The honor of the “world’s first luxury convertible SUV” rightfully belongs to Mercedes-Benz.
+Since 1979 they have intermittently sold a convertible SUV in the G-class family.
 It looks like a Jeep Wrangler took a bunch of German steroids.

 The Geländewagen started life as a military vehicle at the suggestion of the Shah of Iran, a significant Mercedes shareholder at the time.
-Today they appear in the fleet of damn near every sizable military on Earth and in every rap video ever made.
+Today, they appear in the fleet of nearly every sizable military on Earth — and in every rap video ever made.

 Land Rover Defender

 The most significant convertible SUV in history ceased production in 2016, after 67 consecutive production years.
-That run ended because the Defender’s aging design failed to meet US and Euro NCAP safety requirements, just shy of the Beetle’s lauded 68 model years.
+That run ended because the Defender’s aging design failed to meet U.S. and Euro NCAP safety requirements.

 Like the G-Wagon, the Defender slowly morphed into a luxury status symbol.
-In January 2018 Land Rover announced the refined Defender Works V8 to celebrate the 70th anniversary of the nameplate.
-Packing a five-liter 400-horsepower V8, this $200,000+ beast is the mac daddy of convertible SUVs.
+In January 2018, Land Rover announced the refined Defender Works V8 to celebrate the 70th anniversary of the nameplate.
+Packing a 5.0L 400-hp V8, this $200,000+ beast was the mac daddy of convertible SUVs.

-Perhaps to exert their dominance over the niche, Land Rover now offers a new convertible SUV – and it looks amazing.
+Perhaps to exert their dominance over the niche, Land Rover even decided to offer a new convertible SUV.